codurance/site/src/_posts/2020-01-14-fear-driven-development.md

 The scenario I have just described can create fear.
 ### Lack of context
+This can be found in the both the previous sections, in that Mr Unfamiliar:

+* did not have any documentation to work with
+* had not previously worked with the codebase

+and Mrs New:

+* possibly did not have sufficient knowledge of the system in her new team

+Therefore, these can categorised as symptoms of fear, they culminate with other factors to create a recipe for FDD.

+Context is everything, and if I have not done a good enough job of setting this at the start of the post, then you will probably be wondering what I am talking about right now.
+Context is delicate, and assuming that you incorrectly framed a piece of information, the recipient(s) of this will now have a broken-context.

+Many of have a broken-context, and some examples are below:

+* a user story where the details are vague and fuzzy
+* unsure why a particular story is relevant
+* uncertain how your team fits into the bigger picture

+To keep scope-creep from happening here, I will leave it as that.
+Just be aware that a lack of context can be a contributing factor to FDD.
 ### Pressure from others

 ## Append-only programming